-Q: I retired in September 2011.
-I’m now living on a tiny super pension since then of $640 a fortnight.
-In September 2011, I also received a $15,000 superannuation lump sum.
-The tax free component of my total superannuation is 66% and the taxable component (element taxed in the fund) is 34%.
-I turn 60 in February 2012.
-Do I have to pay any tax on the lump sum, or the super pension I’m living on, in relation to before I turned 60?
+Q: I retired in October 2018.
+I now live on a tiny super pension of about $900 a fortnight.
+In October 2018, I also received a $15,000 superannuation lump sum.
+The tax-free component of my total superannuation is 66% and the taxable component is 34%.
+I turn 60 in February 2019.
+Do I have to pay any tax on the lump sum, or the super pension I’m living on, in relation to the amounts before I turned 60?
 I thought everything was tax free, even though I was 59, because the amounts I’ve received are so tiny.
 But many people I’ve spoken to seem to think I’ll have to pay some tax.
 All the official guidelines are so complex they are near impossible for me to fully understand.

-The taxable component of a benefit is subject to tax when received before the age of 60, although you can access up to $165,000 (for the 2011/2012 year) of the taxable component free of tax.
-Note the $165,000 (indexed) is a lifetime limit and may take into account super benefits received in the past.
+The taxable component of a lump sum benefit may be subject to tax when received before the age of 60 (and on or after preservation age), although you can access up to $205,000 (limit applicable for the 2018/2019 year) of the taxable component as a lump sum., free of tax.
+Note the $205,000 (indexed) is a lifetime limit and may take into account super benefits received in the past.

 Note: If you withdraw a super lump sum, you cannot cherry pick the benefit component that you withdraw.
 The lump sum must reflect the proportion of tax-free component and taxable component of the super benefit.
 For example, if the super benefit is 75% taxable component, and 25% tax-free component, then the $15,000 lump sum would be $11,250 taxable component (75%), and $3,750 tax-free component (25%).

 Important: In relation to the impact of your lump sum on your other income, the SuperGuide article I’m under 60.
 Does my super payout also affect my other income, and tax bill? should assist.